118 N. Monroe Street,

 1 person favorited this theater

 In 1960, the Florida Theatre was heavily damaged in a fire.
-The theater was rebuilt to the plans of architect Theodore C. Poulos, albeit much more simple in style than the Moderne style original look.
+The theatre was rebuilt to the plans of architect Theodore C. Poulos, albeit much more simple in style than the Moderne style original look.
 The large vertical sign was retained, however.